Tuition and Financial Aid

 Please note that graduate students may not borrow more than $138,500 in Stafford Loans throughout the entirety of their academic careers.
 You may view your Stafford Loan history at the National Student Loan Data System.

-In order for your loan to pay, you must accept the loan through the myAU portal.
+In order for your Federal Direct Unsubsidized Loan to pay, you must accept the Federal Direct Unsubsidized Loan through the myAU portal.
 Complete the Master Promissory Note (MPN) and Entrance Counseling on the federal website after accepting the loan.
 Please use your FSA ID and password to access the site and complete the required paperwork.

-Graduate students may be eligible for the Graduate PLUS loan to assist in defraying additional educational expenses not covered by the Stafford Loans.
-The Grad PLUS loan is a credit-based loan from Direct Loans and requires an additional MPN, if approved.
+Graduate students may be eligible for the Federal Direct Graduate PLUS Loan to assist in defraying additional educational expenses not covered by the Stafford Loans.
+The Federal Direct Graduate PLUS Loan is a credit-based loan from Direct Loans and requires an additional MPN, if approved.
 Learn more about this loan or apply.
 If approved by the lender, graduate students are eligible for up to the total cost of attendance minus all other aid received.
-In order for the PLUS loan to pay, you must complete both the Master Promissory Note (MPN) and Entrance Counseling for this loan.
-Be sure to complete the correct documents on the lender website as there will be options for both the unsubsidized loan and the Graduate PLUS loan.
+In order for the Federal Direct Graduate PLUS Loan to pay, you must complete both the Master Promissory Note (MPN) and Entrance Counseling for this loan.
+Be sure to complete the correct documents on the lender website as there will be options for both the unsubsidized Federal Direct Unsubsidized Loan and the Federal Direct PLUS Loan.

 Satisfactory Academic Progress (SAP)